 If you find you’re in need of more cases, they can be quickly created by clicking the plus button at the upper right of the milestone column and typing a case title.
 This will show a “Create new:” option you can click, or just hit Enter to confirm.
 This also functions as a full-text search on case titles which you can directly add, and filters which you can expand to add cases they find.

 Filter Columns: Add Cases By Filter

-If you have cases from other milestones that you don’t want to see on your Planner view, such as Undecided milestones, or cases you’d like to see that match a filter, you can Add a Filter Column.
+If you have cases from other milestones that you don’t want to see on your planner view, such as Undecided milestones, or cases you’d like to see that match a filter, you can Add a Filter Column.
 This lets you use any filter you have saved in FogBugz to quickly add cases that match.
 You may add as many filter columns as are helpful, and they can be reordered by dragging them around just like milestone columns.
-Note filters shown in filter columns will only display cases in the current project.
-Filter Columns can be removed by clicking the down arrow at the upper-right hand corner and clicking Remove.
+Filter Columns can be removed by clicking the x at the upper-right hand corner of the column.